Jahannam: Seven levels

 "Various similar models exist with a slightly differing order of names", according to Christian Lange, and he and A. F. Klein give similar lists of levels.
 Al-Laza and al-Saqar are switched in Lange's list, and there is no accompanying type of unbelievers for each level.
 In A. F. Klein's list, it is the names of the levels that's not included, and instead of a level for Zoroastrians there is one for "witches and fortunetellers".
+(Note: Here is another tradition of layers quoted by A. F. Klein: